-As a home / DIY blogger, one of the best ways to monetize your blog is to create a product or service to sell.
+One of the best ways to monetize your blog is to create a product to sell.
 The key to building up a successful income as a blogger is to diversify, and by selling your own stuff you are not only in total control, but the sky is the limit in terms of income generation.

-If you are thinking of creating a product line (physical or digital products), have you thought about starting out on Etsy?
-I don’t want to discourage you from selling your products on your own blog (if you are setup with that functionality, then go for it!), but Etsy might just be the right place for getting that new element of your biz off the ground.
+If you are thinking of creating a product line (physical or digital products), have you thought about selling on Etsy?
+I don’t want to discourage you from selling your products on your own blog (if you are setup with that functionality, then go for it!), but Etsy might just be the right place for getting your online shop off the ground.

 I first opened up shop on Etsy in 2012.
-I tried out different things – from starting with knitted booties, to paintings, to art prints.
+I tried out different things – from knitted baby booties, to paintings, to art prints.

 There has been a lot of trial and error, honing in on my niche, and figuring out what works for me.
-I now sell prints, mugs, pillows, and pouches directly on Etsy, wholesale through Etsy, wholesale locally, and sell in person at craft shows.
-My little experimentation selling knitted booties on Etsy totally turned into something way bigger than I imagined, and it has been a big contributor to my income (you can check out my shop here).
+I now sell prints, mugs, pillows, tote bags, and pouches directly on Etsy, wholesale through Etsy, wholesale locally, and sometimes in person at craft shows or pop-up shops.
+My little experiment selling knitted booties on Etsy totally turned into something way bigger than I imagined, and it has been a significant contributor to my income (you can check out my shop here).

-Here are some of the biggest advantages to selling on Etsy and why you should consider starting over there:
+Here are some of the biggest advantages to selling on Etsy and why you might consider starting over there:

 1 / It’s Easy to Setup